-B30.
+B31.
 Any team hearing a distress signal must abandon their course and help in any way needed.
-No team shall be penalised for any rule breached in the course of giving such help.
+No team shall be penalised for any rule breached in the course of giving such help or reporting matters solely to the event organisers.